dataset-ninja/tomatOD/README.md

 # tomatOD: Tomato Fruit Localization and Ripening Classification

-tomatOD is a dataset for object detection tasks.
+tomatOD is a dataset for object detection task.